mkmikeinrussia/100-days-of-code/README.md

 - [x] Become familiar with the main languages used in web development.
 -
 # Code Log
+### Day 8: I'm baaaaack!
+August 20th, 2019 - Tuesday
+-
+**Progress**
+  1. Finished lesson 16

+**Thoughts**
+Learned a whole bunch about reading and writing to files.

 ### Day 7: Yes, yes I know.
 I skipped two days.
-July 22, 2019 Monday
+July 22, 2019 - Monday

 **Progress**
   1. I finished lesson 15

 **Thoughts**
 Learned about reading files and printing out their contents.

 ### Day 6: Do you like me?
-July 19, 2019 Friday
+July 19, 2019 - Friday

 **Progress**
   1. Finished Lesson 14